Getting ready - It's time to get excited!

 Your Head of Year will be Miss Rowley.
 From September, she will be available to support you.
 However, as she also teaches and sometimes may not be immediately available you can contact Student Services.
 If you have any queries over the Summer holidays, please email email@example.com.

 The most important thing is to keep communicating.
 Often when things go wrong it is because we have not been made aware of something and we have to pick it up when it has already escalated.
 Any concern to you is a concern no matter how small.
 Please contact us on the main school number (01925 755458) and Mrs Riley will put you through to the right person.

 All of your teachers will have a seating plan of where they will want you to sit.
 They will organise this in different ways.
 Some teachers like to put their class in register order (this is quite popular when you start in Year 7), some organise their class so that people with similar grades work together.
 Every so often your teacher will change their seating plan so you get to work with different people.
 All of the classrooms are set out differently.
 Some are set out with the desks in rows, whereas some are set out in groups.
 In some of the practical lessons, such as design technology and food technology, you don’t really have tables you may have benches or you will be working in a kitchen.

 How many teachers are going to teach me?

-At Lymm you will have 6 lessons a day.
+At Lymm you will have 5 lessons a day.
 For each of those lessons you will have a different teacher.
-This means that you can have up to 12 different teachers.
 But don’t worry you will get to know them all really well.
 You will see them out and about in school and they may also run some of the clubs at lunchtime.
-You may even be taught be me or your Form Tutor.
+You may even be taught be your Head of Year or your Form Tutor.